eyereasoner/eye/let/README.md

     )].
     ```

-- eyelet supports reasoning with backward rules described in RDF Core as
+- eye/let supports reasoning with backward rules described in RDF Core as
   e.g.
     ```
     # is the age of a person above some duration?